Winston-503/supervised_algorithms/Supervised Learning Algorithms.md

 # Simple Algorithms

-I use the phrase *simple algorithms* not in the sense that they are simply implemented (although some of them really are), but in the fact that these are separate algorithms, not *ensemble learning* that we will see later.
+I use the phrase *simple algorithms* not in the sense that they are simply to implement (although some of them really are), but in the fact that these are separate algorithms, not *ensemble learning* that we will see later.

 ## Linear Regression